vb44/HMM-MOS/README.md

 The *semantic-kitti-api* tools are used to evaluate the results.
 The steps are outlined below.

-1. Copy the label predictions from HMM-MOS to a sequences directory.
+1. Copy the relevant label predictions (for which there is a ground truth) from HMM-MOS to a sequences directory.
 The required file structure is shown below.
 The numbers correspond to the four LiDARS: 00 (Aeva), 01 (Avia), 02 (Ouster), 03 (Velodyne).
 ```bash
 sequences
 ├── 00